darinz/ML/problem-sets/README.md

 - Develop proficiency with modern ML frameworks
 - Learn to analyze algorithm convergence and complexity
 - Gain expertise in kernel methods and neural networks

+### Series 03 Objectives
+- Strengthen mathematical foundations in probability, statistics, and linear algebra
+- Master modern deep learning with PyTorch
+- Understand bias-variance tradeoff and model selection
+- Apply machine learning to computer vision and real-world problems
+- Develop critical thinking about ethical considerations in ML

 ## Additional Resources